-Plastic caps do not need to be removed by consumers however it is best that metal closures are completely removed as metals can damage reprocessing equipment.
+Plastic caps are now tethered and should not be removed by householders however it is best that metal closures are completely removed as metals can damage reprocessing equipment.

 Non plastic components are considered a waste from the process.

 PVC also interferes with the recycling of other plastics and is best avoided particularly where your main plastic is PET.